 Kansas City Life Insurance Company is a Missouri-domiciled stock life insurance company which, with its subsidiaries, is licensed to sell insurance products in 49 states and the District of Columbia.
 The consolidated entity (the Company) offers a diversified portfolio of individual insurance, annuity, and group life and health products through its life insurance companies.
 Kansas City Life Insurance Company (Kansas City Life) is the parent company.
 Old American Insurance Company (Old American) and Grange Life Insurance Company (Grange Life) are wholly-owned insurance subsidiaries of Kansas City Life.
-Sunset Life Insurance Company of America (now Ibexis Life & Annuity Insurance Company) was an insurance subsidiary that was wholly-owned by the Company until it was sold on November 1, 2021 - see Business Changes section below.
+Ibexis Life & Annuity Insurance Company (formerly Sunset Life Insurance Company of America ) was an insurance subsidiary that was wholly-owned by the Company until it was sold on November 1, 2021 - see Business Changes section below.
 The Company also has non-insurance subsidiaries that individually and collectively are not material.
 The terms "the Company," "we," "us," and "our" are used in these consolidated financial statements to refer to Kansas City Life and its subsidiaries.